OpenMusicKontrollers/notes.lv2/README.md

 ### an LV2 plugin to store arbitrary notes

-With this plugin you can store arbitrary notes/metadata/memos/screenshots about your project.
+With this plugin you can store arbitrary notes/metadata/memos and screenshots about your project.

 #### Build status